See What We Do for more detail about our professional and reliable import service

-We regularly ship vehicles to Brisbane, Sydney, Melbourne, Adelaide and Perth for clients all over Australia.
+We specialise in importing vehicles to Australia.
+So we regularly ship vehicles to Brisbane, Sydney, Melbourne, Adelaide and Perth for clients all over Australia.

 Once you have paid for your vehicle it will be booked on the next available vessel and usually shipped to the Port nearest to you (unless there are cost savings, for example with compliance, in sending the vehicle to another location).